What is a Network? | Exploring Computer Networking Components

 Networking allows contact between PCs and devices.
 Moreover, users can transfer info electronically with ease.

-In these structures, some computers are workstations.
+In these structures, some devices are workstations.
 Additionally, they communicate via a cable or telephone line connected to the servers.

-Servers are computers with managing functions, allowing monitoring and control.
+Servers are devices with managing functions that allow monitoring and control.
 Also, they maintain access to the domain and shared resources.

 What Are the Types of Computer Networks?